 There is no specific tax relief for VFX or post production in the UK, but both are allowable costs for the Film or High-End Television Tax Relief providing the qualifying criteria are met.

-You do not need to perform all production activity in the UK and it is absolutely possible to claim UK tax relief on basis of post and VFX alone even if no principal photograph has occurred in the UK.
+You do not need to perform all production activity in the UK and it is absolutely possible to claim UK tax relief for post and VFX only, even if no principal photograph occurs in the UK.

 The rate of relief is 25%.
 The minimum expentiture requirement of 10% must be exceeded and the project must qualify as British via the Cultural Test.
 Note that there are sufficient points available in the Cultural Test to qualify based on only performing VFX or post in the UK.

-It is essential to set up a UK based limited production company (FPC or TPC) before shooting begins in order to account for all production costs.
-It is not possible to claim relief if a decison to use UK based VFX or post production is made after shooting has started.
+It is essential to set up a UK based limited production company (FPC or TPC) before shooting begins in order to account for all production costs, even if only the post-production or VFX occurs in the UK.

 Claiming pro-rated neutral costs